 Companies are failing to meet their RPA targets and a big part of it comes from the lack of a holistic platform and the option for scalable modules and intelligence.
 RPA technologies are more likely to succeed when combined with other intelligent automation solutions such as cognitive capture and process orchestration.

 It's not uncommon for organisation's to set goals and expectations when they first start an RPA project, but these expectations have to be controlled.
 RPA can be very powerful and bring great benefits, but when working alone, there's only so much it can be used to automate and expectations need to be aligned with what's possible rather than what you wish it could do.

 For those that buy into automation and with it, RPA, it doesn't feel like there's any reason not to do it - but for some people in the organisation, it might not be such an easy sale.
 Without buy-in from the right people, RPA projects can quickly come to a stand still.
 When engaging in these projects, it's encouraged that you think hard about the potential blockers and work with them to overcome any fears or reasons not to use RPA.

 Similar to point 3, a lack of alignment with the key stakeholders in the business will quickly shut an RPA project down.
 This goes back to not only underestimating political implications but also to unrealistic expectations.
 If you can manage the expectations of those involved and make sure the objectives of RPA align with business goals and objectives, there's a better chance of getting the right people behind the project, minimising the risk of failure!

-In a recent webinar, we talked about some of these reasons and why RPA projects fail.
-In the video, Andy also talks through the challenges CEOs are facing and the expected results of RPA:
+In a our webinar, Applying Intelligent Automation to radically transform your business, we talked about some of these reasons and why RPA projects fail.
+In the video, we also talk about the challenges CEOs are facing and the expected results of RPA: